luke-pomeroy/travelnest-test/README.md

 ### Basic summary
 * The solution is written in Python, as I created a similar solution in JavaScript not long ago ([see here](https://github.com/luke-pomeroy/adimo-test)) and thought it would be interesting to use Python this time.
 * asyncio is used so that functions can be run concurrently/asynchronously.
-* as some of the data needed is inside a modal, and this is not in the DOM upon render playwright is used as a headless browser.
+* as some of the data needed is inside a modal, and this is not in the DOM upon render so I'm using the Playwright headless browser.
 * BeautifulSoup is used to parse and scrape data from the HTML returned.
 * There are some basic test cases that can be run also.
 * When scraping is complete, results are saved as JSON in a file called output.json.
 ### Challenges
-* It looks like AirBnB uses dynamic class names, so selecting elements is not always straightforward.
+* It looks like AirBnB uses some form of dynamic class names that are likely to change regularly, so selecting elements is not always straightforward.
 * It's likely that AirBnB has rate limiting, and a WAF to detect scraping so our IP is likely to be blocked after a while.
-* We need to check if AirBnB is redirecting us because the property no longer exists.
+* We need to check if AirBnB is redirecting us when the page loads, as sometimes the property no longer exists.
 ### Further ideas/solutions
 * The DOM selectors used with BeautifulSoup are hard-coded.
 It would be better to have these as variables (or in a database for example) so we can easily change them when AirBnB inevitably changes their page structure.
 * We may want to expand the solution to cover other types of booking website.